We are In-Network Providers with Most Major Insurances

 Since 2005, the IRS has allowed a deduction for medical expenses.
 In Publication 502 (Medical and Dental Expenses), under the topic “Special Education”, it states, “You can include in medical expenses fees you pay on a doctor’s recommendation for a child’s tutoring by a teacher who is specially trained and qualified to work with children who have learning disabilities caused by mental or physical impairments, including nervous system disorders.”
 For this deduction, you need a doctor’s recommendation and the fees (which can be combined with other medical expenses) must total more than 7.5% of your adjusted gross income.

-Tax laws often change, so please check the current IRS regulations.
-The information provided above is NOT intended as professional tax or legal advice, but it may be an option for you!
+Tax laws change often, so please check the current IRS regulations.
+The information provided above is NOT intended as professional tax or legal advice.
 For more information visit: www.irs.gov.